sachin4594/svaidya.github.io/_pages/research_test.md

 <br>
 <img align="left" src="https://raw.githubusercontent.com/sachin4594/svaidya.github.io/master/images/weyl.png" width="300" style="margin: 20px">
 <div style="text-align: justify">
 In the last decade, many ideas from topological matter have been extended to other systems that host wave-like excitations (such as light propagating in photonic crystals or sound waves in acoustic metamaterials).
-I am interested in extending the theory of topological phases to photonic systems, and their finding their associated experimental signatures.
-<br/><br/>
 One part of my research has focussed on Weyl points.
 Weyl points are robust band degeneracies that occur in the momentum space of 3D periodic systems and are enforced by an integer topological charge known as the Chern number.
 In the photonic domain, Weyl points may enable the creation of large-volume single-mode lasing devices.
 Furthermore, they can mediate unique long-range interactions between embedded quantum emitters.
 However, due to fabrication challenges, experimental realization of photonic Weyl points at near-IR wavelengths has remained elusive.
 Our work on Weyl points addressed these challenges by employing a novel micro-printing technique to fabricate 3D photonic crystals that host Weyl points at mid- and near-infrared wavelengths [1, 2, 3].
 <br/><br/>
-More recently, we developed a complete classification of topological phases in photonic crystals under crystalline symmetries and proposed a design strategy based on this classification [4].
-We also quantified the prevalence of various important topological phases in two-dimensional photonic crystals [5].
+More recently, we developed a complete classification of topological phases in photonic crystals under crystalline symmetries [4], and quantified the prevalence of various important topological phases in two-dimensional photonic crystals [5].
 <br/><br/>

 **References:** <br/>